herumi/mcl/readme.md

 * [_Skew Frobenius Map and Efficient Scalar Multiplication for Pairing–Based Cryptography_](https://www.researchgate.net/publication/221282560_Skew_Frobenius_Map_and_Efficient_Scalar_Multiplication_for_Pairing-Based_Cryptography),
 Y. Sakemi, Y. Nogami, K. Okeya, Y. Morikawa, CANS 2008.

-# compatilibity
+# compatibility

 - mclBnGT_inv returns a - b w, a conjugate of x for x = a + b w in Fp12 = Fp6[w]
   - use mclBnGT_invGeneric if x is not in GT
-- mclBn_setETHserialization(true) (de)serialize acoording to [ETH2.0 serialization of BLS12-381](https://github.com/ethereum/eth2.0-specs/blob/dev/specs/bls_signature.md#point-representations) when BLS12-381 is used.
+- mclBn_setETHserialization(true) (de)serializes according to [ETH2.0 serialization of BLS12-381](https://github.com/ethereum/eth2.0-specs/blob/dev/specs/bls_signature.md#point-representations) when BLS12-381 is used.
 - (Break backward compatibility) libmcl_dy.a is renamed to libmcl.a
   - The option SHARE_BASENAME_SUF is removed
 - 2nd argument of `mclBn_init` is changed from `maxUnitSize` to `compiledTimeVar`, which must be `MCLBN_COMPILED_TIME_VAR`.